 Record some of the people you meet using audio or video.
 The point is to have in their voice quotes that you can drop into your slide show or later in your book.

-Don’t try and tell us all you did and saw on your trip.
+Don’t try to tell us all you did and saw on your trip.
 Instead, stay focused on the “WHY?”.
 You may have a lot about what you did and how you did it, but that isn’t what hooks the audience.
 Keep your audience on the edge of their seats with the why of the stories.

 One of the most passionate people in the bible was Saul.
 You may know him by his Roman name of Paul, which he used more after the encounter with Jesus on the Damascus road.